pnp/pnpjs/docs/sp/items.md

 ### Filter using fluent filter builder

-PnPjs supports a fluent filter for all OData endpoints, including the items endpoint.
-This allows you to write a strongly typed fluent filter that will be parsed into an OData filter.
-Unlike the typical .filter() method, the fluent filter builder is expressed via a .where<T>() method
+PnPjs supports a fluent filter builder via `.where(...)` for OData endpoints, including list items.

+For full coverage (supported field types, helper methods such as `in/notIn`, `isNull/isNotNull`, `isBetween/isToday`, lookup filtering, grouping, and composition), see the dedicated [Filter Builder](./filter-builder.md) page.

 > Note: This was changed from v4 and in addition this is a selective import